Back to the lexicon

 Radically reduce response times

-Long wait times are one of the most common reasons for low CSAT scores.
-Automating first responses in the email channel can reduce average response times from hours to seconds.
+Long wait times are the most common reason for low CSAT scores — especially in the email channel.
+Automating first responses can reduce average response times from hours to seconds and alone boost CSAT by 8–12 percentage points.

 2